 - Download and install novaPDF on your computer if you haven't done this yet by accessing our Download page.

-- Open the .docx file in Word, click File -> Print and select novaPDF from the available printers dropdown list.
+- Open the .docx file (or .doc for older versions) in Microsoft Word, click File -> Print and select novaPDF from the available printers dropdown list.

 - If you need to adjust novaPDF's specific settings, click on the "Printer Properties" button.

 - Click Print, fill in the path where you want to save your PDF and press OK. novaPDF's Save window gives you extra options in case you want to add document information, protect the PDF, merge with existing ones and much more.

 Convert Microsoft Office Word to PDF files using the novaPDF Add-In